wbabik/Practical_computing/Class_3/Class3.md

 > `rm [options] filename`</br>
 > `rm -r directory`
 > (remove) Removes a file with the given name.
-> `rm` with the `-r` option removes the directory and its content. **Attention!** Please be careful when deleting files and full directories.
+> `rm` with the `-r` option removes the directory and its content. **Warning!** Please be careful when deleting files and full directories.
 The `rm` command does not move them to the trash.
 Files and directories are permanently removed from the disk!
 >
 > `cp [options] filename directory`
 > `cp -r directory1 directory2`